 Socks, undies, toothbrush and hand sanitizer — that should be your new packing list.
 The TSA allows travelers to pack one oversized liquid hand sanitizer container, up to 12 ounces, in their carry-on bags now.
 Plus, remember to bring extra masks, disinfecting wipes, a thermometer and a copy of your negative Covid-19 test result.
 For a road trip, stock the car with a multipurpose cleaner, paper towels, toilet paper and gloves.

 Even if you typically waive travel insurance, you’ll definitely want to consider it now, especially if you’re flying abroad.
 Look for a policy that includes coronavirus coverage in case you need to cancel a trip because you, a covered travel companion or possibly someone you need to care for contracted Covid-19 or your trip is delayed due to changing Covid-related guidelines.
 It should also include travel medical coverage in case you become ill with Covid-19 while traveling abroad and incur health care expenses or require an evacuation.

 Most airlines and hotels are currently offering flexible cancellation policies, but be sure to read the fine print, and keep in mind that there’s a chance the airline might cancel or reschedule your flight, which can derail your plans.

 Choose destinations that mitigate Covid-19 risk.

-Until more people are immunized and the pandemic is clearly behind us, maintaining a safe distance from other travelers will remain important.
+Until more people are immunized and the pandemic is clearly behind us, maintaining a safe distance from other travelers will remain important if your aim is to take a socially distanced trip.
 That’s why destinations boasting wide open spaces such as national parks, beaches and lake and mountain houses are still your best bet when choosing where to go.
 While pools are probably OK, steer clear of water parks where crowding is common.
 Also, keep in mind that a small town with limited medical facilities and resources might not be equipped to handle an influx of travelers, so travel responsibly.